jonathanooikwanw/capstonereplication/README.md

-# An Empirical Study on Vulnerabilities in Deep Learning Librariesand Their Exploits
+# Analyzing Vulnerabilities in Deep Learning Libraries and Their Exploits
 This is the replication package of the capstone project done by Jonathan Ooi Kwan Weng

 # How to use